opensearch-project/documentation-website/_dashboards/workspace/workspace.md

 Not all saved objects in OpenSearch Dashboards are workspace-associated.
 Some objects operate independently of workspace framework.
 These objects lack `workspace` attribute and serve system-wide functions.
 For example, the global user interface settings object manages configurations affecting the entire OpenSearch Dashboards interface to maintain consistent functionality across all workspaces.

-This dual approach, workspace-associated and independent objects, allows OpenSearch Dashboards to balance granular, context-specific customization with overall system consistency.
+This dual approach allows OpenSearch Dashboards to balance granular, context-specific customization with overall system consistency.

 ## Enabling the Workspace feature